7db9a/lsk/README.md

 * Maybe figure out an alternative to xdo-tool (using env var to return file names is sorta hacky).

-* Use more of screen real-estate and handle file name wraps.
+* Use more screen real-estate and handle file name wraps.

-#### Other usage (very experimental, but useful)
+## Other usage

 If you like tools like `fzf`, you may like this.
-You can run ls-key with scripts you make (bash, python, etc) for fuzzy directory jumping, fuzzy file opening, and fuzzy commands.
+You can run ls-key with scripts you make (bash, python, etc) for fuzzy directory jumping, fuzzy file opening, and fuzzy commands (very experimental).

 ####  Fuzzy dir